LeastAuthority/destiny/README.md

 ## An end-to-end encrypted app to share files without revealing your identity

 Destiny is a secure file transfer application that allows people to transfer files without needing to reveal their identities to each other or the service provider.
-All files are end-to-end encrypted, meaning no one except the sender and the receiver we cannot see their contents.
+All files are end-to-end encrypted, meaning no one except the sender and the receiver can decrypt the contents.
 Users select a file on their device and then share the generated code with the intended recipient for safe delivery.
 No sign-up is needed.

 Key security features: